Phone Swap: Casting

 The lead male character, Akin was considered initially for Joseph Benjamin but he was later dropped when it was discovered that he had recently been paired as a couple with the signed lead actress Nse Etim for Mr. and Mrs., a film which was also in production at the time and was also released in March 2012.
 Jim Iyke was then called to play the role but he was unavailable at the time - shooting Last Flight to Abuja, so Wale Ojo eventually became the new lead actor.
-The character of Mary's father was slated for Sam loco Efe.
-The actor, however unfortunately died on 7 August 2011 due to an Asthma attack before filming began and Chika Okpala was later signed to replace the deceased actor.
-Sam Loco was honoured by dedicating the film to his memory in the Opening credit of the film.
+The character of Mary's father was slated for Sam Loco, who died on 7 August 2011 from an asthma attack before filming began.
+Chika Okpala, best-known for his role as Zebrudaya in The New Masquerade, was signed to replace the deceased actor, who was honoured by dedicating the film to his memory in the Opening credit of the film.

-Ada Ameh, who is from Benue and Nse Ikpe Etim from Akwa Ibom had to learn the Igbo dialect of Owerri for a period six months before the commencement of principal photography to fit into Cynthia and Mary characters respectively; who are both portrayed to be natives of Owerri.
-Etim in an interview with Leadership Newspaper stated: "I am not exactly a rookie when it comes to the Igbo Language but until Phone Swap, I never needed to speak Igbo as a native would.
+Ada Ameh and Nse Ikpe Etim, who are from Benue and Akwa Ibom respectively, were required to learn the Igbo dialect of Owerri for a period six months before the commencement of principal photography to fit into Cynthia and Mary characters, as both are portrayed as Owerri natives.
+Etim in an interview with Leadership Newspaper stated: "I am not exactly a rookie when it comes to the Igbo Language, but until Phone Swap I never needed to speak Igbo as a native would.
 I will admit that it was quite challenging, because I had to learn a specific dialect.
 I am very glad for the experience, though.
 Igbo is a very interesting language and I enjoyed myself immensely in the process of learning it".

 Director, Afolayan, had a major dispute with Globacom, regarding the casting of Hafeez Oyetoro in the film.
 After seeing the first edit of the film, Mike Adenuga requested for Oyetoro to be dropped from the cast line up, and his scenes reshot with another actor.
 This was due to the fact that Oyetoro was at the time a brand ambassador for Etisalat Nigeria, a major competitor in the Nigerian telecommunication market.
 Afolayan however refused, with the belief that dropping Oyetoro would "kill" the film.
 As a result, Globacom partially withdrew its investment from the film and Afolayan's ambassadorial contract with the company was not renewed.